msztylko/programming-from-ground-up/first-programs/README.md

 ```assembly
 _start:
 ```
 defines the value of the `_start` label.
 **label** - symbol followed by a colon.
 Labels define a symbol's value.

 ```assembly
 movl $1, %eax
 ```
-transfer the number 1 into the `%eax` register.
+transfer the number 1 into the %eax register.

 `movl` instruction has 2 operands - *source* and *destination*.

-Operands can be:
+*Operands* can be:
  * numbers
  * memory location references
  * registers

-General-purpose registers on x86, that we can use as operands:
+General-purpose registers on x86, that we can use as *operands*:
 * %eax
 * %ebx
 * %ecx